time4tea/gopro-dashboard-overlay/README.md

 ## Latest Changes

 If you find any issues with new releases, please discuss in [GitHub Discussions](https://github.com/time4tea/gopro-dashboard-overlay/discussions)
+- 0.122.0 [Breaking] Previous change announced in v0.100.0 wasn't actually taking effect.
+Use --gpx-merge OVERWRITE to prefer values in gpx to gopro.
 - 0.121.0 [Enhancement] Build in some simple ffmpeg profiles - `nvgpu`, `nnvgpu`, `mov`, `vp8`, and `vp9` - see [docs/bin#ffmpeg-profiles](docs/bin#ffmpeg-profiles)
 - 0.120.0 [Fix] Resolve some Python3.10 compatibility issues.
 Thanks, [@KyleGW](https://github.com/KyleGW)
 - 0.119.0 [PyPI Changes Only] Update README in PyPI so links should work